tubbo/bowery/README.md

 $ rails generate bowery:install
 ```

-This should create an `Assetfile` at the root of your repo, as well as
+This should create an `Componentfile` at the root of your repo, as well as
 some support files for telling Bower where to download components.

 ## Usage